sparrow-cloud/manual_stag/Writerside/topics/Issue.md

 Sparrow Cloud categorises recent issues detected in your project into five levels of risk.
 The risk level gives users an idea of how dangerous a detected issue is.
 For example, in source code issues, a **Very High** risk level indicates urgent issues that need to be addressed immediately, while **Very Low** includes issues that do not have a significant impact on security or quality.

 These risk levels are the same as the risk level of the rule that detects the issue.
-The risk level is assigned based on the description of the compliance that the issue detection rule is based on.
+The risk level is assigned based on the description of the compliance or guidelines that the issue detection rule is based on.
 There are five levels of risk, starting with the most risky issues and moving up: **Very High**, **High**, **Moderate**, **Low**, and **Very Low**.

 ### Issue status